nextflow-io/nextflow/docs/cli.md

 This options allows the definition of custom Java system properties that can be used to properly configure or fine tuning the JVM instance used by the Nextflow runtime.

-For specifying other JVM level options, please refer to the {ref}`config-env-vars` section.
+For specifying other JVM level options, please refer to the `config-env-vars` section.

 - Add JVM properties to the invoked pipeline: